easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Media upload function for use in extensions.
 * New: Ability to customise Under Offer and Leased labels in settings.
 * New: Lease type label loaded from dropdown select.
 So you can have NNN, P.A., Full Service, Gross Lease Rates, on commercial listing types.
 Also has a filter to enable customisation of the options.
-* New: Ability to disable links in the feature list.
+* New: Disable links in the feature list.
 * Fix: Text domain fixes on template files.
 * Fix: Finnish translation file renamed.
 * Fix: FeedSync date processor strptime function corrected.